egberts/egberts.github.io-src/content/articles/machine-learning-checklist.md

 System architecture
 ===================

-Here we assume a system architecture that extracts features from raw input data, feeds them into a training system that produces a model, which is then read into a serving system to make inferences and affect the user-facing behavior of the system.
-We also assume typical software engineering practice such as a source repository, continuous automated test framework, and an ability to conduct experiments comparing different system versions.
+Assuming a system architecture that extracts features from raw input data, it can be fed into a training system that produces a model, which is then read into a serving system to make inferences and affect the user-facing behavior of the system.

+Assuming typical software
+engineering practice such as a source repository, continuous automated test framework, and an ability can then be experimentally conducted to comparing different system versions.

 Related work